-Holidays like Easter wouldn’t taste the same without vanillin
+Holidays wouldn’t taste the same without vanillin

 Did you know all types of chocolate contained vanilla – or vanillin, to be specific?
 From the purest, darkest varieties to the sweetest white chocolate, none of these would taste right without the precious molecule, of which Solvay happens to be the leading producer.